spatnaik17/scenario-agent-testing/README.md

 Check out the fully working Lovable Clone example in [examples/test_lovable_clone.py](examples/test_lovable_clone.py).

+You can also combine it with a partial script too!
+By for example controlling only the beginning of the conversation, and let the rest proceed on autopilot, see the next section.

 ## Full Control of the Conversation

 You can specify a script for guiding the scenario by passing a list of steps to the `script` field, those steps are simply arbitrary functions that take the current state of the scenario as an argument, so you can do things like: